LisaHackett97/fun-space-quiz/README.md

 #### As a prospective user, I want to

+- Play the game to reach the moon and other planets.
+- View questions and answers about space/planets to learn more.
+- Be able to see my score for the game.
+- View images of planets and space.
+- Be able to view the site on mobile/desktop/tablet.
+- Be able to access all pages and navigate without confusion, without too many clicks.
+- Submit questions.
+- Learn more about space.

 #### As site owner I want to

+- To provide a fun, interactive site that is easy to navigate, and can be viewed on different screen sizes.
+- The user to enjoy playing the game.
+- Give some interesting facts and information on the subject.
+- Provide form for users to ask a question or tell us what they know.

 [Back to table of contents](#table-of-contents)